bokertof/crystal_density_prediction/README.md

 For model results, values are reported as MAE / RMSE / R² (top → bottom)*

 # Accessibility
+The datasets used in this project can be obtained after direct inquiry if needed.
 The environment of the project can be readily built from the density.yml file:

 ```